Trauma-sensitive yoga: Psychological trauma and the body

 Psychological trauma occurs when an individual has experienced a traumatic event which becomes lived and relived in the body and the mind.
 Trauma can trigger a chronic stress response in the body, which may manifest as an uncontrollable and constant state of heightened arousal and fear.
 Those with a history of trauma may also interpret this chronic stress response as a threat to their sense of self and relation to the world.
 Traumatized individuals often have difficulty soothing their overactive internal sensations without relying on external stimuli, such as food, substances, or self-harm.
 Therefore, psychological trauma is not only associated with psychological disorders such as post-traumatic stress disorder (PTSD), depression, and anxiety, but also with somatic disorders.

 Though most evidence-based treatments focus on the psychological effects of trauma first and foremost, attrition rates are still high, possibly due to heightened physiological arousal during the initial stages of exposure therapy.
 Mind-body approaches offer a complementary method to traditional psychotherapy, allowing traumatized individuals to reconnect with and identify their own physical sensations.
 Mind-body approaches allow participants to work through their somatic trauma memories and feel safe enough to emotionally and verbally process their traumatic memories.
 Such approaches involve increasing awareness of, and attention to, bodily sensations, while emphasizing present-moment experience.
 In this way, they seek to counteract dissociative responses.
 Finally, mind-body approaches attempt to help traumatized individuals to nurture their bodies.
 In this way, messages from the physical body may provide information for traumatized individuals about their identities and help individuals regain ownership over their internal responses.

 Postural yoga

 Postural yoga is a mind-body practice with many forms and styles.
 It typically includes physical postures called asanas, breathing exercises (pranayama), mindfulness, and meditation.
-Postural yoga can reduce stress, enhance physical health, and heighten one's sense of self.

-Physiological effects

-The techniques of yoga alleviate effects on the body's nervous system.
-The mindfulness and meditation aspect of yoga allows the mind to maintain objective awareness on the body's physical sensations, while maintaining a state of calm.
-The aspect of yoga geared toward breath manipulation helps to enhance capacity for emotion regulation.
-Thus, yoga reduces the overall intensity of the stress response and improves the ability to self-soothe.

-Yoga is associated with a reduction in physiological and somatic complaints often attributable to post-traumatic stress disorder, such as pain and anxiety.
-Research also suggests that yoga produces psychological benefits for individuals with post-traumatic stress disorder such as reduction of stress, a decrease in depression as associated with the mindfulness component, a greater sense of interconnectedness with others when practiced in group settings, enhanced self-efficacy and self-esteem, and a feeling of overall empowerment.